kibitan/masking/README.md

       mysqldump --complete-insert -u USERNAME DATABASE_NAME | masking > anonymized_dump.sql
     ```

-1. Restore from anonymized dump file
+1. Restore from the anonymized dump file

     ```bash
       mysql -u USERNAME ANONYMIZED_DATABASE_NAME < anonymized_dump.sql
     ```

-    Tip: If you don't need to have anonymized dump file, you can directly insert from stream.
+    Tip: If you don't need to have an anonymized dump file, you can directly insert it from the stream.
 It can be faster because it has less IO interaction.

       ```bash
         mysqldump --complete-insert -u USERNAME DATABASE_NAME | masking | mysql -u USERNAME ANONYMIZED_DATABASE_NAME